 Our first product candidate, AL001, is a humanized recombinant monoclonal antibody that is intended to be delivered by intravenous, peripheral infusion to the blood stream to increase the levels of PGRN in the brains of FTD-GRN patients.
 AL001 functions by shutting down the SORT1 degradation mechanism for PGRN and increasing the circulating half-life of the functional PGRN in the brain.
-AL001 received orphan drug designation from the FDA for the treatment of FTD in 2018.
+AL001 received orphan drug designation from the FDA for the treatment of FTD in 2018 as well as Fast Track designation for the treatment of patients with FTD-GRN.
 Generally, if a product with an orphan drug designation subsequently receives the first marketing approval for the indication for which it has such designation, the product is entitled to a period of market exclusivity.
 This exclusivity precludes the FDA from approving another marketing application for the same indication for that time period, unless the later product is clinically superior.
 Orphan drug designation does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.